 - Roasted chicken thighs with olives, onions, garlic, diced tomatoes, and mushrooms; a large side salad; red potatoes

-- Hamburgers (without a bun) with sautéed mushrooms, onions, lettuce, and tomato, a side salad, and homemade fries (I slice potatoes with the skin into thin strips, sprinkle them with olive oil spray, and bake them in the oven.)
+- A bunless hamburger with sautéed mushrooms, onions, lettuce, and tomato, a side salad, and homemade fries (I slice potatoes with the skin into thin strips, brush them with olive oil, and bake them in the oven.)

 - A salmon burger (no bun) served with sauteed spinach and onions, a large green salad, and a baked potato

-- Grilled venison, elk or buffalo with sauteed kale and onions, sauteed mushrooms
+- Grilled venison, elk or buffalo with sauteed kale and onions, sauteed mushrooms, and gluten free crackers with a cashew dip

 - Diced chicken with artichoke hearts and mushrooms in a creamy sauce; hummus and raw veggies; a side salad